Autumn Days Are Here Again Poem

 Through stones past the counting information technology bubbles red-hot…

-John Clare (1793-1864) is often disregarded in accounts of Romantic poetry, only he wrote autumn-leaves-2sensitively and originally about the English language countryside and his poetry displays a fine center for local detail.
+John Clare (1793-1864) is often disregarded in accounts of Romantic poetry, only he wrote sensitively and originally about the English language countryside and his poetry displays a fine center for local detail.
 This autumnal poem earns its place on this list for the line 'Hill-tops like hot iron glitter bright in the sun' lonely.
 Follow the link to a higher place to read this wonderful fall poem in full.

 4. John Keats, 'To Autumn'.